kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include zakviewer.html Name="2022-06-12 Untitled-3" ID="https://scratch.mit.edu/projects/703546178/" caption="Student D made a balloon popping game from a tutorial.
 Then we worked together to come up with some improvements such as sounds, setting a score limit of 100, color effects, and a star effect." %}

-{% include imgur.html title="" ID="https://i.imgur.com/cHmQN3m.png" caption="The star effect uses the mosaid effects." width="" height="" spacer="" %}
+{% include imgur.html title="" ID="https://i.imgur.com/cHmQN3m.png" caption="The star effect uses the mosaic effects." width="" height="" spacer="" %}